CV

 Education

-- Thesis: The heading brain: Multi-modal investigation of acute brain health consequences of football heading
+- Thesis: The heading brain: A multi-modal investigation of the acute effects of football heading on the brain

 - Thesis: Effect of transcranial direct current stimulation on probabilistic learning in patients with schizophrenia